Let to buy mortgages

 In fact, some providers will not advance a mortgage for your new purchase at all until you have been renting out your current property for at least six months.

-For this reason, it is always better to work with an independent mortgage broker to arrange mortgages when you are considering a let to buy situation.
+For this reason, it is always better to work with an independent mortgage broker to arrange mortgages when you are considering this situation.

 Your mortgage broker will be able to assist you in raising capital on your current property if required and then advise you on suitable Lenders and products for your new property.